RCSanders307/truealgebra/docs/source/core/expressions.rst

 Creation of Expressions
 -----------------------
-There are two methods ithat can be used to create expressions.
+There are two methods that can be used to create expressions.
 The preferred method is to use a Parser or Frontend class instance to take python strings that represent mathematical expressions and convert them into truealgebra expressions.
 This parsing method is much easier to use especially for complicated expressions.
 Syntax mistakes in the string will be automatically caught by the Parser instance.
 Below is a simple example of creating a truealgeba expression representing a parabolic equation.

 .. ipython::